 If you haven’t already planned your summer holiday, it’s about time you start.
 Because, as the saying goes, well begun is half done!
 First things first, you need to decide on the destination.
-Which is not as difficult as it may seem, given the pleasant weather, vibrant culture, diverse cuisines, fascinating nightlife and more that’s on offer in Europe.
+Which is not as difficult as it may seem, given the pleasant weather, vibrant culture, diverse cuisines, fascinating nightlife and more that’s on offer in European Summer.

 Europe tour packages are the most searched holiday options, especially during the months preceding summer.
 So, what are you waiting for?
 Here’s our pick of the best tourist destinations in Europe.

 Imagine a Europe trip without France!
 From stately museums and medieval churches to romantic chateaux and remarkable shopping choices, France is where all the action is.
 While everybody longs to catch a glimpse of the famous Eiffel Tower in Paris, not many travellers are quite prepared for the splendour of the French countryside, with its huge expanse of rivers, hills and fields.

 Of course, Paris is gorgeous.
 And so are the Parisians.
 But there’s so much more to France – the Dordogne’s prehistoric cave paintings in the south, Gothic cathedrals of the north, the Calanques (series of small inlets with blue water and limestone cliffs) in Marseille, the picturesque vineyards of Loire Valley, the stunning plazas (especially, the Place de la Bourse) in Bordeaux, the glamour of the French Riviera (think the Cannes Film Festival)…It ticks all the right boxes for European Summer holiday!